OnePieceReal/BizPoints-Points-Rewards-Sys/README.md

 ## 🧾 Project Overview

-This project simulates a loyalty program for a mock company, **AlphaBiz**
+This project simulates a loyalty program for a mock company, **AlphaBiz**.

 The portal rewards clients for: